 Step 1: Do your research

 Know your memes — It’s good practice look at memes out there that have gone viral already, especially current ones.
-These can provide inspiration — maybe there’s a certain meme theme that’s popular at the moment, for instance — and allow you tell you if somebody’s already tried your idea.
+These can provide inspiration — maybe there’s a certain meme theme that’s popular at the moment, for instance — or tell you if somebody’s already tried your idea.
 The best resource for catching up with the latest memes and trends is Know Your Meme — a website dedicated to keeping track of any and every meme you come across.

 The above image, for example, has been re-appropriated into meme-dom on multiple occasions.